srsampson/ModeSDecoder/README.md

 The US registration (N-Number) are also added when the ICAO number is decoded.
 These are assigned 1:1 in the US.
 No other countries are decoded.

 #### Running the Application
+You must have MySQL installed.
+Currently version 9.0 is used for development.
+Import the ```.sql``` file to create the database, tables, and triggers.

 You will need OpenJDK 64-bit Java version 22 or newer.
 Create a directory for the application, and move the ```lib``` and ```.jar``` file into it.
 Also copy the ```.conf``` file and edit it.
 Start the program on the command-line using:
 ```
 java -jdk ModeSDecoder.jar